stickeepaul/eslint-config-stickeepaul/README.md

 ```

 **Note**
-Overwriting Prettier settings requires you to rewrite all the settings.
+Overwriting Prettier settings requires you to rewrite the whole array.

 ## Editor installation